iGuure/CagematchAPI/README.md

 For personal mania.
 ##### The following objects are currently included:
 + WWE Photos
++ TNA Photos

-For its usage, check out the above contents.
+For its usage, TBC.

 Notes while learing
 -------------------